St Andrew's Church, Bundaberg: Heritage listing

-St Andrews Uniting Church was listed on the Queensland Heritage Register on 3 August 2004 having satisfied the following criteria.
+St Andrew's Church was listed on the Queensland Heritage Register on 3 August 2004 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 St Andrew's Church demonstrates the pattern of Queensland history as the scale and quality of the community-funded building highlights the relative prosperity of the Bundaberg district during the Great Depression of the early 1930s.
 The funds for the construction were largely raised through community donation, with a substantial percentage raised at a time when other parts of Queensland were economically depressed.
 The expenditure associated with the construction of the Church was also deliberately focused upon the Bundaberg district to ensure its construction brought local economic benefits and employment opportunities.

 It further demonstrates the pattern of Queensland history, as the carillon tower of the Church is an example of a community-based memorial for those who died in military service during the First World War.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 St Andrew's Church is an uncommon heritage place as it is believed to be the first Presbyterian Church in Australia to have a carillon.
 At the time of its construction it was also one of only seven Presbyterian Churches in the world to have a peal of bells.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The place is also an intact example of a substantial inter-war brick church in Gothic architectural style.
-Designed by the prominent Brisbane architect, Lange L Powell, it incorporates many Gothic design features including asymmetrical massing and a tower without a spire.
+Designed by the prominent Brisbane architect, Lange L. Powell, it incorporates many Gothic design features including asymmetrical massing and a tower without a spire.

 The place is important because of its aesthetic significance.

 The church is aesthetically significant, both externally and internally.
 The overall design is imposing yet beautiful, with stained glass windows, specifically designed furnishings, and the sound of the bells all contributing.
 The design and orientation also consciously utilized and complimented the proximity of Buss Park and the Anglican Church.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

-The Church is also significant because of its strong associations with the Presbyterian/Uniting community and Bundaberg more generally.
-A landmark in Bundaberg, St Andrews has been a focal point of the Presbyterian/Uniting communities' social and spiritual events.
+The church is also significant because of its strong associations with the Presbyterian/Uniting community and Bundaberg more generally.
+A landmark in Bundaberg, St Andrew's has been a focal point of the Presbyterian/Uniting communities' social and spiritual events.
 The bells have specifically become a local feature.